CBD. In case you haven’t noticed, this tiny compound is having a big moment of fame.

-Aright, now down to the nitty gritty of what we’re looking at CBD for today: workout recovery.
+Alright, now down to the nitty-gritty of what we’re looking at CBD for today: workout recovery.
 From the regular gym-goer to top athletes, people are swearing by its ability to reduce muscle soreness post-workout, as well as reduce joint stiffness and pain that might also come from rigorous training.

 To understand how CBD could work to improve recovery, it helps to know a little about what’s going on in your body when you’re experiencing post-workout soreness, sometimes for days after a hardcore flow.

 When we push our muscles through lifting or challenging movements, it generates small “tears” in our muscle fibers.
-While this sounds horrible on the surface, it’s actually the tears that cause your muscle to grow back stronger.
-However, during this process your muscles can often feel sore or tender.
+While this sounds horrible on the surface, it’s actually the tears that cause your muscles to grow back stronger.
+However, during this process, your muscles can often feel sore or tender.

-Your muscles aren’t the only thing affected from a tough workout though.
-Your joints might also be tender, especially if you’re lifting heavier weight or adding more higher-impact exercises into your regime.
+Your muscles aren’t the only thing affected by a tough workout though.
+Your joints might also be tender, especially if you’re lifting a heavier weight or adding more higher-impact exercises into your regime.
 Your joints have yet to strengthen to the new load and need time to become stronger.
-In the mean time, they may become inflamed, which will equal soreness.
+In the meantime, they may become inflamed, which will equal soreness.

 Studies on CBD have shown it can help with this soreness and stiffness that comes with post-workout by:

-This shows that CBD does have anti-inflammatory affects when applied topically, which could help reduce the pain of inflamed joints or muscles.
+This shows that CBD does have anti-inflammatory effects when applied topically, which could help reduce the pain of inflamed joints or muscles.